bekirdag/reactGlass/README.md

 After building, open either of the static demo pages in `demos/` with a simple file server:

-- `demos/component-demo.html` – uses the `LiquidGlass` component with different presets.
+- `demos/component-demo.html` – uses the `ReactGlass` component with different presets.
 - `demos/hook-demo.html` – shows `useLiquidGL` in a grid of feature blocks.

 ## Usage